How to sew a Feathered Star Quilt Part 1

 And did you notice?

-(Never add 7/8ths to anything ever again!)
+No math (Never add 7/8ths to anything ever again!)

 No tricky measuring